Every successful business meets the needs of its customers, but for some businesses, those needs are a little bit strange.

 Casamento said her site empowers women to take charge of their own love lives and gain confidence through dating.

-This story was originally published on Jan.
-19, 2012, and was updated on April 27, 2015.
+Updated on April 27, 2015.
 Business News Daily senior writer Chad Brooks and contributor Elizabeth Palermo also contributed to this story.